OWASP/CheatSheetSeries/cheatsheets/Symfony_Cheat_Sheet.md

 }
 ```

-In this code, there is no validation of user input.
-Imagine what could happen if a user provides a malicious value like `test.txt && rm -rf ..`.
-To mitigate this risk, it is advisable to use native PHP functions like `unlink()` instead of `exec()`.
+In this code, there is no any validation of user's input.
+Imagine what could happen if user provides a malicious value like `test.txt && rm -rf ..`.
+To mitigate this risk, it is advisable to use native PHP functions like `unlink()` or Symfony Filesystem Component `remove()` method instead of `exec()`.

-For specific PHP filesystem functions relevant to your case, refer to the [PHP documentation](https://www.php.net/manual/en/refs.fileprocess.file.php).
+For specific PHP filesystem functions relevant to your case, you can refer to the [PHP documentation](https://www.php.net/manual/en/refs.fileprocess.file.php) or [Symfony Filesystem Component documentation](https://symfony.com/doc/current/components/filesystem.html).